Glenmacnass Waterfall is an impressive 80-metre high tumble of water, tucked away in the magnificent Wicklow Mountains.

 Please, please, please pay particular notice to the two safety warnings – in particular point 2 about staying on the road side.

-There is a handy parking area just past the waterfall, at the top of the hill on the left.
+There is a handy parking area just past the waterfall, at the top of the hill on the left (here on Google Maps).
 There’s plenty of space there for quite a few cars, so you shouldn’t have any issue grabbing a space.

 3. Safety point 1

 To get the best view of the waterfall you need to walk back down the road (towards Laragh) against traffic, towards a bad bend in the road.
-Caution is needed for this, so be aware of cars coming and going and try to stay to the edge of the road as much as possible.
+Caution is needed here – stay tight to the side and listen out for approaching vehicles.